erikvanoosten/metrics-scala/docs/Testing.md

 	....
 ```

-You can solve this problem by forcing each gauge to have a different name.
-This is often awkward as in production
+You can solve this problem by forcing each gauge/health check to have a different name.
+When the service class is
-code the service class is a singleton.
+a singleton in production, this is a bit awkward.

 The solution is to mixin `FreshRegistries`, but only in the unit tests: